Riemannian optimal identification method for linear systems with symmetric positive-definite matrix: Introduction

-3) We demonstrate the effectiveness of our proposed methods for single-input single-output (SISO) and multi-input multi-output (MIMO) cases: \begin{itemize} \item Our proposed methods for solving the aforementioned three problems can produce $A\in {\rm Sym}_+(n)$, unlike the conventional GN method, as explained in Section \ref{Sec5A}.
-In other words, we illustrate that the conventional GN method is not adequate for identifying system \eqref{1}. \item Our proposed methods significantly improve the results produced by a modified MOESP method in terms of various indices. \item In MIMO cases, the rate of instability in the estimated matrix $A_{\rm est}$ produced by our method when solving the third problem is much higher than that for solving the first and second problems.
+3) We demonstrate the effectiveness of our proposed methods for single-input single-output (SISO) and multi-input multi-output (MIMO) cases: \begin{itemize} \item Our proposed methods for solving the aforementioned three problems can produce $A\in {\rm Sym}_+(n)$, unlike the Gauss--Newton (GN) method, which has been widely used for solving least-squares problems.
+In other words, we illustrate that the usual GN method as explained in Section \ref{Sec5} is not adequate for identifying system \eqref{1}. \item Our proposed methods significantly improve the results produced by a modified MOESP method in terms of various indices. \item In MIMO cases, the rate of instability in the estimated matrix $A_{\rm est}$ produced by our method when solving the third problem is much higher than that for solving the first and second problems.
 In other words, the proposed methods for solving the first and second problems have a high degree of stability. \item A hybrid approach combining the CG methods for solving the first and second problems may be more efficient than the individual CG methods. \end{itemize}

 The remainder of this paper is organized as follows.
 In Section \ref{Sec2}, we formulate the aforementioned three problems mathematically.
+In particular, in Section \ref{SecIIB}, we show that the quotient set $N/O(n)$ is a manifold.
+Moreover, we prove that Riemannian metric \eqref{metric_M} on $M$ induces a Riemannian metric on $N/O(n)$.
 In Section \ref{Sec3}, we discuss Riemannian geometries of our problems.
-In particular, in Section \ref{Sec3C}, we show that the quotient set $N/O(n)$ is a manifold.
-Moreover, we prove that Riemannian metric \eqref{metric_M} on $M$ induces a Riemannian metric on $N/O(n)$ in Section \ref{Sec3C1}.
 In Section \ref{Sec4}, we propose optimization algorithms for solving the three problems.
 In addition, we propose a technique for choosing an initial point in the algorithms.
-In Section \ref{Sec5}, we discuss the conventional and Riemannian GN methods.
-In particular, we demonstrate that our proposed methods are more efficient than the Riemannian GN method.
+In Section \ref{Sec5}, we summarize the GN method.
 In Section \ref{Sec6}, we demonstrate the effectiveness of our proposed methods.
 Finally, the conclusions of this study are presented in Section \ref{Sec7}.